Taking aim at the wino-higgsino plane with the LHC: Results

 In the upper region of this plot, for higgsino-like LSPs, the projected sensitivity hovers around 150\,GeV for the Run 2 LHC dataset with integrated luminosity $\mathcal{L} = 139\,\text{fb}^{-1}$ and is anticipated to reach over 550\,GeV for the HL-LHC run with $\mathcal{L} = 3\,\text{ab}^{-1}$.
-The $5\sigma$ discovery sensitivity for HL-LHC is 300\,GeV.
+The $5\sigma$ discovery sensitivity for HL-LHC, which was calculated but is omitted from the plot for visual clarity, is around 300\,GeV.
 As long as $M_2$ is sufficiently above $\mu$, the lightest neutralino mass --- and therefore the lower mass bound --- is relatively independent of $M_2$, since the neutralino maintains a sufficiently higgsino-like admixture.
-In the mixed wino-higgsino region, we project that the $139\,\text{fb}^{-1}$ data set has exclusion sensitivity up to $m_{\tilde{\chi}^0_1} \sim 300\,\text{GeV}$.
+In the mixed wino-higgsino region, we project that the $139\,\text{fb}^{-1}$ dataset has exclusion sensitivity up to $m_{\tilde{\chi}^0_1} \sim 200\,\text{GeV}$.
 The HL-LHC exclusion sensitivity reaches past 600\,GeV for these well-mixed states, with $5\sigma$ discovery sensitivity at around 450\,GeV.
 It is evident that the limit strengthens both in the pure higgsino region and in the well-mixed region, with a noticeable dip between these regions.
-This can be explained by considering that for fixed $\mu$, as $M_2$ increases, the mass difference between $\tilde{\chi}^0_2$ and $\tilde{\chi}^0_1$ (not shown here, but plotted in Figure \ref{fig:N1N2_difference}) increases such that $\tilde{\chi}^0_2$ decay through off-shell gauge bosons with appreciably hard decay products no longer appear as invisible particles contributing to the search, while the corresponding decay through an on-shell vector boson illustrated in Figure \ref{fig:channel_diagrams} has not yet ``turned on'' sufficiently to contribute to the $V + E_{\text{T}}^{\text{miss}}$ channel.
+This can be explained by considering that for fixed $\mu$, as $M_2$ decreases, the mass difference between $\tilde{\chi}^0_2$ and $\tilde{\chi}^0_1$ (not shown here, but plotted in Figure \ref{fig:N1N2_difference}) increases such that $\tilde{\chi}^0_2$ decay through off-shell gauge bosons with appreciably hard decay products no longer appear as invisible particles contributing to the search, while the corresponding decay through an on-shell vector boson illustrated in Figure \ref{fig:channel_diagrams} has not yet ``turned on'' sufficiently to contribute to the $V + E_{\text{T}}^{\text{miss}}$ channel.